1 Pity is politeness

 We make too much of the compassion that others feel for us.
 So we trust that we can cause them a sharp twinge by bemoaning our own troubles.
 Empathize with those around you, and what you learn is how indifferently they feel for you.
 Johnson points out that whosoever ‘considers how little he dwells upon the condition of others will learn how little the attention of others is attracted by himself.’

 When howling misery rains down on me, I rush to shelter in the squat cabin of people’s concern, which I’m keen to quit as soon as the hurricane’s past.
-Though I’m too smug to feel sorry for myself, at times I find it of use to act as if I did, as a feint to glean others’ aid or attention.
+Though I’m too smug to feel sorry for myself, at times I act as if I did, as a feint to glean others’ aid or attention.
 Our self-pity is a performance which we put on for others as much as our pity for others is a performance which we put on for ourselves.
 You have dipped low indeed, if you can find a narcotic in the pity of others, or need to in your own.

 I don’t feel sorry for others, because I care too frigidly for their troubles.
 I don’t feel sorry for myself, because I think too warmly of my own importance.

 We are racked by our own imaginary woes.
 But we are scarcely touched by the real woes of others.